alphanu1/blitsCRT_Mister/README.md

 | done | heartbeat watchdog and host-state hint; `hps_alive` drives the overlay bank |
 | done | GUD control endpoint (15 requests), mode validation, PLL solver (6 ppm worst case) |
 | done | gadget stack built into the kernel (dwc2 dual-role, FunctionFS, configfs) -- for M4 |

-Bringing the transport up on hardware turned up three bugs, all now fixed in `rtl/blitscrt_bridge.v` and covered by `sim/tb_bridge.v`: the bridge captured the registered slave's read data a cycle early (a one-transaction lag); it never moved more than 16 bits, so the 32-bit `BCRT` ID read back half-shifted; and it sampled the asynchronous gp strobe without synchronising it, dropping the odd transfer.
-With those fixed the daemon reads the register block cleanly both ways -- confirmed with `blitscrt-peek` -- runs the heartbeat, and `hps_alive` latches, switching the overlay from the fabric's baked banner to the daemon's live text.

 The daemon writes its banner into all three overlay banks so it shows whatever mode the front panel has selected, and reports the timing the raster is really